The Smithy Lane Stompers

 Cheers Banjo Player

-But we still preferred to think of a 'renaissance' rather than an obituary ... while there was still time!?
-Rather than a death, the happenings at The Meister Concert Hall led to some really splendid rebirths of our musics, full of new opportunities for our different musical fun.
+But there was no finality in all this ... we still preferred to think of a 'renaissance' rather than an 'obituary' ... while there was still time!?
+Rather than a death, the happenings at The Meister Concert Hall led to some really splendid rebirths of our musics, full of new opportunities for our different musical funs.

-Our own efforts were to try to practise and experiment –
+Our very own efforts were to try to practice and experiment ... 'cos we'd still not got it right –

 experiment and see if we could manage to record one